10 Key Reasons Why Traveling is Important to a Happy Life + the Benefits of Exploring the World

 From there, you can decide if you want to keep, update, or discard them!

 Self-awareness is an essential precursor to self-improvement.
 You have to know the lay of the land before you can build on it.
-The newfound sense of progress, development and personal growth that arises is another reason I think travel’s so important to life (and being happy within it).
+The newfound sense of progress, development and personal growth that arises is another reason why travel is so important to life (and being happy within it).

 10 | TRAVEL IS SOMETHING DIFFERENT FROM EVERYDAY ROUTINE